josephwilk/shaderview/Readme.md

 For more about the shader language: [https://www.opengl.org/documentation/glsl/](https://www.opengl.org/documentation/glsl/):
 And for examples see: [https://www.shadertoy.com/](https://www.shadertoy.com/)

 From Ruby we change the colors of the visuals.
-We have a number of ways we can change `uniforms` each which tries to make it ease for the client to control their light show.
+We have a number of ways we can change `uniforms`, each one tries to make it easy for the client to control their light show.

 ```ruby
 require 'osc-ruby'